 I had a meeting with our contractor at noon and wanted to get all my ducks in a row, before then.
 I did not have the time nor inclination to cook breakfast for myself and just ran out the door with my bottle of soda in hand.

 My 11:00 am, I was famished.
 I stopped by the grocery store to pick up a few things on my way home and was accosted by the most delicious smelling fried chicken.
 I reasoned that I would buy a few pieces to offer the contractor.
-On the way to our country house, the aroma wafting from my bucket of poultry was too irresistable to resist.
+On the way to the house, the aroma wafting from my bucket of poultry was too irresistible to resist.
 I pulled over to the side of the road and devoured 3 chicken wings and 1 thigh….Sigh.

 As I immediately regretted my carnivorous consumption of the carb and fat laden poultry, I vowed to eat properly the rest of the day.
 I skipped lunch as I already inhaled it in the car and proceeded to meet with the contractor, take measurements, visit a few more home improvement centers and scheduled several deliveries.
 By evening, I was spent.